rax-register/rax-register.github.io/_posts/2020-07-09-htb-bashed.md

 ![](/images/bashed/5. dirbuster_2.png "dirbuster")

-Here you can click through different folders that Dirbuster has found.
+Here you can click through different folders that dirbuster has found.
 Remember how the blog entry said Arrexel developed phpbash on this very server?
 Click on the “dev” folder.

 ![](/images/bashed/6. dirbuster_3.png "dirbuster")